 1. Inventory Turnover Ratio

-Inventory turnover ratio allows you to track your highest performing products and your lowest.
-This allows you insight into your inventory as a whole and affects your purchasing.
-By only purchasing the highest performing products you can cut down on waste in the kitchen, in your stock rooms and your accounts.
+The inventory turnover ratio allows you to track your highest- and lowest-performing products.
+This calculation allows you insight into your inventory as a whole and affects your purchasing.
+By purchasing only the highest-performing products, you can cut down on waste in the kitchen, stock rooms, and accounts.

 2. Food Cost Percentage